code for this post

 Encoder Transformer

-If we stick to the classification scenario, we could actually use an encoder tranformer (the BERT style).
-The only differences are getting rid of the attention mask, prepending an <CLS> token to the input and comparing its output to the target.
+For the classification formulation, we could use an encoder-only transformer (BERT-style).
+The modifications are straightforward: remove the attention mask, prepend a token to the input, and compare its output embedding to the target.

-I only managed to get around 0.4 accuracy using the encoder model.
-The biggest difference I suppose is that decoder model calculates loss on both second input and the output, when the encoder model only does it on the output.
-The training signal provided by the second input, although noisy, can actually make the model learn better.
+However, I only achieved ~0.4 accuracy with the encoder model.
+The key difference, I suspect, is that the decoder model computes loss on both the second input token and the final output, while the encoder model only computes loss on the output.
+The additional training signal from the second input position—though noisy—appears to help the model learn more effectively.

 Visualizations

-I visualized the first-layer weights of the MLP model for both name and relationship inputs.
-Below is a plot for the name nodes using random seed 0, where the model correctly predicted 3 out of 4 labels.
-More visualizations are available in the GitHub repo.
+I visualized the first-layer weights of the trained MLP model for both name and relationship inputs.
+The plot below shows the name node embeddings using random seed 0, where the model achieved 3/4 correct predictions.
+Additional visualizations can be found in the GitHub repo.

 my-reproduction-weight-visualization-random-seed-0